 So load up on healthy fats and if you feel you haven’t had enough fat at the end of the day, eat an avocado or a fat bomb.

 2. Restock your pantry and fridge, remove the temptation!

 If you’re like most households, your pantry is full of tempting food items, most of them canned and processed.
 To set yourself up for success on the keto diet, you will have to restock your pantry and fridge with healthier, low carb options.

 The keto diet encourages consuming real foods and not processed foods so you will also have to fall in love with cooking your meals yourself.

 Also when shopping, do not leisurely stroll down the candy aisle.
 Stick to the perimeter of the grocery store filled with vegetables, dairy, and protein.

 And do not go shopping hungry, that’s the quickest way to fill your cart with high carb, sugary foods!

 3. Prep your meal ahead

-Most of us are busy and don’t want to (or don’t have the time) to cook food from scratch every day.
-It’s more difficult if you have non-keto folks in your household and already have high carb foods cooked and stored in the fridge.
+Most of us are busy and don’t want to (or don’t have the time) cook food from scratch every day.
+It’s more difficult if you have non-keto folks in your household and already have high-carb foods cooked and stored in the fridge.

 It really helps to meal prep in advance to keep you on track and to help you not give in to the temptation of eating whatever high carb meal is available.
 You can prepare meals and freeze or prepare and pack in meal prep containers for a few days out.